An Interview with Luna Shadows

 “Fender did a campaign a few years ago where they featured more women, and guitar sales for young girls went up, and it’s almost 50/50 now between men and women.
 It’s one thing to say that somebody can, it’s another to create an environment where somebody feels really welcome.
 The more it’s represented in our media and our radio and elsewhere, the better it’s going to be.
 And I think there are going to be a lot more women in music in the next 25 years, especially in terms of production and songwriting.”

-Luna Shadows’ cerebral pop fuses tension with warm, sometimes underscored melodies.
-For instance, in describing the elements that she touched on in her song, The Nineties, she talks of childhood fears and anxieties, equates them to a current sense of the unknown unknown, and sings of these in a pop song that could be directed at a specific person or herself equally.
+Luna Shadows’ cerebral pop fuses tension with warm and sometimes underscored melodies.
+For instance, in describing the elements that she touched on in her song, The Nineties, she talks of childhood fears and anxieties, equating them to a current sense of the unknown unknown, and sings of these in a pop song that could be directed at a specific person or herself equally.

 “The Nineties was inspired by a bit of nostalgia.
 I think about sitting in front of the TV with my older brother in the 90’s.
 We would play video games, and I remember just genuinely thinking that quicksand and lava, that those are regular threats!” she laughs.
 “And I think about how I never thought I would feel fondly of a fear.
 I find myself now looking back as an adult and thinking that it’s all just a measure of perspective.
 Sometimes I sort of fantasize about my future self looking back at me now the way that me now looks back on myself as a kid.
 Everything’s just quicksand, most of it is not going to be something that I encounter, a lot of it is in my head.”